-The differences between content management system platforms Drupal and WordPress, explained in 60 seconds.
+The difference between content management system platforms Drupal and WordPress, explained in 60 seconds.

-If you ask a developer whether you should use Drupal or WordPress for your website’s content management system (CMS) platform, you’ll probably hear the dreaded, non-committal answer of “It depends.”
-But that’s for good reason.
-While both platforms are very powerful, the choice of which to use ultimately rests on your needs, the scope of the website, and your project timeline.
+If you query a veteran marketing professional or developer whether you should use Drupal or WordPress for your website’s content management system, you’ll probably hear the dreaded, non-committal answer of “It depends.”

 What You Need To Know About Drupal

-As Drupal has evolved (Drupal 8 was just released this year), it has stood out as a great choice for organizations looking for a highly secure, customizable content management system that supports complex integrations.
-As an enterprise level CMS, it is built for scale and a well-built site using Drupal is effectively a platform.
+As Drupal has evolved (Drupal 10 was just released in late 2022), it has stood out as a great choice for organizations looking for a highly secure, customizable content management system that supports sophisticated digital experiences.
+If you can envision it, it’s likely possible with Drupal.

-Accommodating for more content types and a wide range of requirements
+Accommodating more content types and a wider range of requirements

 What You Need To Know About WordPress

-Started in 2003, WordPress has grown into the largest self-hosted blogging tool in the world with about a quarter of all websites using a CMS relying on it.
-The recent release of version 4.4 ups the ante with its focus on mobile, making sites responsive using the default theme.
+Started in 2003, WordPress has grown into the largest self-hosted blogging tool in the world with about 40% of all websites using a CMS relying on it.
+The recent release of WordPress 6.1 ups the ante with its focus on stability, performance, and usability enhancements.

 With a very user-friendly and intuitive administrator interface, WordPress can be a great fit for less specialized users with common, predetermined workflows.
-It is especially useful for small websites and blogs relying on basic page elements.
+It is especially useful for small websites, startups, nonprofits, and blogs relying on basic page elements.
 Look left and look right— if not you, a colleague or a friend likely knows WordPress.

-Because WordPress offers minimal content types and content governance can be hard to implement, it can be limiting for those looking for an enterprise grade platform that can deliver a more complex website experience.
-However, its intuitive tools for administrators and contributors — combined with a vibrant development community and thousands of free themes and plugins — will always make WordPress an appealing option.
+WordPress offers minimal content types and content governance can be hard to implement so it can be limiting for those looking to deliver a more complex website experience.
+However, its intuitive tools for administrators and contributors — combined with a vibrant development community and thousands of free themes and plugins — will always make WordPress an option worth considering.